XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-xrp-as-an-exchange.md

 ### User Benefits

-Alpha Exchange wants to list BTC/XRP and XRP/USD trading pairs partially because listing these pairs will benefit its users.
-Specifically, this support will allow its users to:
+Alpha Exchange wants to list BTC/XRP and XRP/USD trading pairs partially because listing these pairs benefits its users.
+Specifically, this support wants to enable its users to:

 * Deposit XRP _to_ Alpha Exchange _from_ the XRP Ledger

 * Withdraw XRP _from_ Alpha Exchange _to_ the XRP Ledger

-* Trade XRP with other currencies, such as BTC, USD, amongst others
+* Trade XRP with other currencies, such as BTC, USD, among others

 ## Prerequisites for Supporting XRP